wix-incubator/wix-rest-docs/guides/API Query Language.md

 * [`fieldsets`](#the-fieldsets-section):
   Predefined, named sets of fields with common use.
   This is a shorthand provided by individual APIs.

 Each query is always a single JSON object.
-An empty JSON object returns records according to the API's default paging and sort order.
+An empty JSON object returns all records according to the API's default paging and sort order.

 The query object can define a key for each of the above parts: